-History of structured products
+History of Structured Products

 The first structured products were transacted in the UK in the early 1990s with the technology used to create them soon spreading throughout Europe.